dmishin/dmishin.github.io/src/[crystals]/ammonium-zinc-sulfate.md

 ## Growing
+There is a secret in making extremely transarent crystals.

+After preparing solution, add small amount of baking soda {NaHCO3} to it.
+I used 1g of soda per 100ml of saturated solution.
+Stir the solution; soon, reaction starts that produces gas ({CO2}) and some white sediment ({ZnCO3}).

+Let the solution stay undisturbed for a day (it is needed for completing reaction and forming sediment), filter it and use for growing.

+Crystals, grown from such solution, would be brilliantly clear.

 ## Safety
-Despite zinc is important for healt, in large amounts zinc compounds are moderately toxic.
+Despite zinc is important for health, in large amounts zinc compounds are moderately toxic.

 ## More photos
 ![Ammonium Zinc Sulfate](@root/crystals/images/zinc-ammonium-sulfate/dsc01386.jpg)